Brian Hotson, Editor, CWCR/RCCR

 Vol. 2., No. 6 (Winter 2021) Brian Hotson, Co-Editor, CWCR/RCCR

-Then students started saying that they didn’t need to hand in a printed copy of their papers; the instructor asked them to submit them electronically only.
+Students started saying that they didn’t need to hand in a printed copy of their papers; the instructor asked them to submit them electronically only.
 They weren’t getting hardcopies of their assignments from their instructors either; they were showing us their assignment instructions on their phones.
 I remember the all-staff training session where I said that we would allow students to use their devices to show us their assignments.
 There were protests and conversation, but we agreed that it was the right thing to do for our students.
 It was a fundamental change, and we all felt it.
 I developed guidance for the tutors and students.
-The students were happy with the change, and the tutors who protested adapted were happy the students were happy.
+The students were happy with the change, and the tutors who protested adapted were happy the students were happy

 Anti-oppressive writing goes beyond academics—it reflects the writer’s experiences, their colleagues, and those who do not have opportunities to express themselves.
 Oppression is intersectional, including, but not limited to, the marginalization of race, socioeconomic status, gender, sexuality and disability.
 A commitment to learn how intersectionalities of oppression present themselves in writing enhances a critical lens to view historic and existing power structures.
 Continue reading “Confronting oppressive language in our tutoring practice: Some guiding thoughts”→